Rend Lake College: Cultural activities

 The Rend Lake College Cultural Events Committee is a campus organization dedicated to bringing artists in multiple disciplines to both the college and the surrounding area.
 The main campus also houses an active Theater, which hosts numerous student-organized productions throughout the year.
 An extension of the theater department is the Thespians, a student-led improvisational troop that performs at local area cultural events.
 RLC also has an inter-college organization known as the Student Ambassadors, who serve as hosts or hostesses, tour guides and recruitment role models to area high school students.

 Ag Club

 The Agriculture Department at Rend Lake College offers an Ag Club which is able to be joined by anyone in the agriculture department.
 Annual dues are ten dollars.

-Disc golf
+Transportation

-In 1987, a 9-hole disc golf course was added to the north end of campus.
-The course is free for students and visitors.
+The main campus of Rend Lake College in Ina is served by South Central Transit.
+The Olive Route provides bus service from campus north to Mt.
+Vernon and south to Marion.